FlorianCassayre/LauzHack-22/README.md

 # LauzHack-22

+Project name: **sustAInability**

+Please refer to our [DevPost](https://devpost.com/software/sustainabilitiy) page for more information.

+You may also watch [our demo video](https://youtu.be/JNPiUXHRBic).

 ## Ownership

-Excluding the images, all the source code files are our own work.
+Excluding some images, all the source code is our own work.

 ## Development